- RCPCH Members - Consultants - £190

-The investigation and treatment of epilepsies has become more complicated and challenging; this reflects major advances in neuro-imaging and molecular genetics, choice of medication and earlier treatment with surgery and dietary-manipulation.
+The epilepsies of childhood are an enigma.
+They are the most frequently over-diagnosed but paradoxically, also under-diagnosed group of paroxysmal neurological disorders.
+Their investigation and treatment have become more complicated and challenging; this reflects major advances in neuro-imaging and molecular genetics, choice of medication and earlier treatment with surgery and dietary manipulation.
 Finally, the holistic and personalised management of children with an epilepsy is often fragmented and poorly-organised.

 The course will be delivered by clinicians with extensive experience and passion about the paediatric epilepsies, including service development and delivery.